-The estimated capital cost to implement Alternative 3 is \$374,000, and the estimated total cost over the lifetime (capital and O&M cost) is \$824,000 (Table B-3).
-The capital costs include implementation of institutional controls, pre-design testing, remedial design, and excavation.
+The estimated capital cost to implement Alternative 3 is \$398,000, and the estimated total cost over the lifetime (capital and O&M cost) is \$713,000 to \$848,000 (Table B-3).
+The capital costs include implementation of institutional controls, pre-design testing, remedial design, excavation, and a pilot study of AFVR.
 The O&M costs consist of semi-annual sampling and analysis of groundwater for site-related constituents found in groundwater.
-Long-term groundwater monitoring is included in the O&M cost for 10 years.
+Long-term groundwater monitoring is included in the O&M cost for 7 to 10 years.
 Sampling of eight wells semi-annually is assumed; however, the monitoring frequency, duration, and locations will be determined during remedial action planning.
-The estimates for NPW, assuming discount rates of 7% and 1.9%, are \$670,000 and \$773,000, respectively (Table B-3).
+The estimates for NPW, assuming discount rates of 7% and 1.9%, are \$625,000 to \$694,000 and \$685,000 to \$797,000, respectively (Table B-3).